The Republic Bank First Friday Hop was rated among the top 10 of Louisville Kentucky's best free field trips

 The Historical Marker Database ofers “Bite-Size Bits of Local, National, and Global History” about local events and notable landmarks all over our city.
 Find the illustrated searchable online resource of local historical information found on geotagged roadside and other outdoor markers and monuments on The Historical Marker Database https://www.hmdb.org/ to begin this lesson.
 While on the Hop you can find over 45 of these unique Historical Markers from Main Street all the way Down to Broadway on the Historic Marker Walking Tour of Downtown Louisville.
 Ask Students to take a rubbing of their findings and research the subject further from the classroom.

 The Historic Marker Walking Tour of Downtown Louisville will take you on a walk of through the history of our rich heritage as a city brought together by adventurers, entrepreneurs, and artists.
 Founded by George Rogers Clark in 1778 there is much to be seen along this walking tour.
 Take it in a section at a time or make a day of it.

-The Thomas Alva Edison House is just off the LouLift Route and the First Friday Hop.
+The Thomas Alva Edison House is just outside the Downtown area.
 Find this Crayola Thomas Alva Edison activity for creative learning.